"WHAT DOES THE BIBLE

 HOME

 How many times do you think that the Bible makes reference to Sunday???
 It must be in the hundreds, right?
 Wrong.
 The Bible doesn’t actually use the word Sunday.
-In the New Testament, the phrase, “the first day of the week” is used ONLY eight times.
-In the Old Testament, we find two references to the “morrow after the Sabbath,” which was the first day of the Feast of Weeks.
+In the New Testament, the phrase “the first day of the week” is used ONLY eight times.
+In the Old Testament we find only two references to the “morrow after the Sabbath,” which was an annual observance of the first day of the Feast of Weeks, this yearly observance always fell on a Sunday.

 ONCE A YEAR, THIS SUNDAY WAS KEPT...Most people are unaware that the first day of an important Old Testament annual festival called the "Feast of Weeks," (Leviticus 23:15,) was mistakenly used to "prove" observance of a weekly Sunday.

 The first day of the Feast of Weeks (or Sabbaths) always began on the “morrow after the Sabbath” during the Days of Unleavened Bread.
-From that once a year Sunday, they were commanded to count off seven consecutive Sabbaths (this is why this festival is called "the Feast of Weeks") and on the fiftieth and final day of the Feast of Weeks (or Sabbaths) they kept Pentecost.
+From that once a year Sunday, they were commanded to count off seven consecutive Sabbaths (this is why this festival is called "the Feast of Weeks") 7 weeks x7 is 49 days, and on the fiftieth and final day of the Feast of Weeks (or Sabbaths) they kept Pentecost.

-All of God’s festival days were religiously observed by the Jews of Christ’s time and you will soon see how the whole world misused the first day of the the Feast of Weeks to “prove” a false weekly Sunday observance.
+All of God’s festival days were religiously observed by Christ and by the Jews of Christ’s time and you will soon see how the whole world misused the first day of the the Feast of Weeks to “prove” a false weekly Sunday observance.

 Let’s examine the real reason why the word “Sabbaths” was used in the original and not "Sabbath" in the singular.
-The Jews were fully familiar with this annual particular Sunday in question.
-The "first of Sabbaths."
-Or better put, "The first day of the Feast of Sabbaths" had been kept by them for thousands of years!
-But, the rest of the world was ignorant of God's system of Holy Days...so they made a mistake.
+The Jews were fully familiar with this particular annual Sunday in question.
+The "first of Sabbaths" or better put, "The first day of the Feast of Sabbaths" had been kept by them for thousands of years!
+But, the rest of the world was ignorant of God's system of Holy Days...so they made a crucial mistake.
 The Bible translators didn't understand why the original word used in this scripture was SABBATON or WEEKS (or Sabbaths)!
 Read the scripture now, with the understanding that this Sunday is the first day of the FEAST OF WEEKS.

 Yes God had always begun this prescribed Festival with a Sunday.
 An annual Sunday observance, does not justify a weekly observance.
 We don't have the right to make those kinds of changes.
 To start keeping Sunday based on this “proof” is like keeping your birthday every week or keeping the fourth of July every week!
 NO, we don’t do that because annual holidays only fall once a year...

 In fact, all the places where the New Testament uses “mian sabbaton“ or “the first (day) of Sabbaths,” align exactly time wise to the annual Jewish observance of the first day of the Feast of Weeks.
-It is no coincidence!
+Which had been kept for 1000s of years, it is certainly no coincidence!

-For example, 1 Corinthians 16:2-8 says, “On the First of Weeks, let each of you put by himself, storing up whatever he is prospered, that there not be then collections when I come....But I will remain in Ephesus until Pentecost.
-In context, it is obvious that Paul had kept the Feast of Weeks and he was would wait till the festival was over at Pentecost before he left Ephesus.
+For example, 1 Corinthians 16:2-8 uses mian sabbaton, and says, “On the First of Weeks, let each of you put by himself, storing up whatever he is prospered, that there not be then collections when I come....But I will remain in Ephesus until Pentecost.
+In context, it is obvious that Paul had kept the Feast of Weeks and he was would wait till the festival was over to keep the 50th day, Pentecost before he left Ephesus.
 Pentecost was last day of the Feast of Sabbaths.
 The context proves the case.

 CHANGING THE SET TIMES AND LAWS...